-The accompanying condensed consolidated financial statements as of June 30, 2021 have been prepared assuming the Company will continue as a going concern.
-During the first six months of 2021, the Company eliminated \$4,430,000 of convertible notes through conversions to shares of common stock.
-In June 2021, the Company announced that it had entered into a Debt Repayment and Exchange Agreement with its principal lender which, subject to various closing conditions including but not limited to the completion of an offering of equity securities resulting in net proceeds of at least \$12.0 million by December 31, 2021, will repay all existing secured and unsecured debt obligations held by such lender.
-Based upon the elimination of convertible notes in the principal amount of \$4,430,000, the agreement entered into with its principal lender, the Company's current cash position and recent positive cash flow trends, management believes substantial doubt regarding the Company's ability to continue as a going concern has been mitigated.
-The Company believes it will have sufficient working capital to fund operations for at least the next twelve months from the date of issuance of these financial statements.
+These factors raise substantial doubt about the Company's ability to continue as a going concern for the next twelve months from the issuance of these condensed consolidated financial statements.
+The Company has taken steps to alleviate the doubt raised by the application of ASC 205-40.
+During the first nine months of 2021, the Company eliminated \$4,440,000 of convertible notes through conversions to shares of common stock and repaid \$0,000 of convertible notes, leaving no convertible notes outstanding as of September 30, 2021.
+In addition, in June 2021, the Company announced that it had entered into a Debt Repayment and Exchange Agreement with its principal lender which, subject to various closing conditions, including but not limited to the completion of an offering of equity securities resulting in net proceeds of at least \$12.0 million by December 31, 2021, will repay all existing secured and unsecured debt obligations held by such lender.
+Although we anticipate continued significant revenues in our business operations and that we will be able to raise the funds necessary to complete the transaction contemplated by the Debt Repayment and Exchange Agreement, no assurances can be given that we can obtain sufficient working capital through our business operations or that we will be able to raise the funds necessary to close under the Debt Repayment Agreement by December 31, 2021 or at all, in order to sustain ongoing operations.